 Top of the page

-Voice problems usually include pain or discomfort when you speak or trouble controlling the pitch, loudness, or quality of your voice.
+Voice problems usually include pain or discomfort when you speak or trouble controlling the pitch, loudness, hoarseness, or quality of your voice.

 Your voice involves several body parts.
 As you breathe out, air gently passes through your throat, across your open vocal cords, and out your mouth and nose.
 When you speak, your vocal cords close partway as air travels through them.
 This causes vibrations and the sound of your voice.
 Trouble with any of these body parts can lead to a voice problem.

 Several things can cause problems with your voice.
 These include:

 Treatment often can improve the voice.
 The treatment for your problem depends on how severe it is and what caused it.
 And keep in mind that it may take some time for your voice to improve or return to normal.